WebberZone/add-to-all/readme.txt

 <a href="http://ajaydsouza.com/wordpress/plugins/add-to-all/">Add to All</a> is a simple, yet powerful plugin that will allow you to add HTML, JavaScript or CSS to your header, footer, content or feed.

-Add to All comes with out of the box support for Google Analytics, Statcounter, Kontera and Tynt with other third party services in the pipeline.
+It comes with out of the box support for Google Analytics, Statcounter, Kontera and Tynt with other third party services in the pipeline.
+If you have any script that isn't supported by Add to All currently, you can just add the code to the Header or Footer sections.

 With this plugin installed, you do not need to edit your theme files every time you switch themes.